A globe suspended as if by magic over a person's outstretched hand

 96 English-speaking Countries

-To make things a little easier to follow, we’ve broken down the 96 total English-speaking countries by region.
+At least 1.5 billion people speak English, and they can be found all over the world.
+To make things a little easier to follow, we’ve broken down the 96 total English-speaking countries by region:

-As we mentioned above, the United States does not actually have an official language, but the majority of the population speaks English and it is the language used for education and government affairs.
+The United States does not have an official language, but the majority of the population speaks English and it is the language used for education and government affairs.

 Canada is the other main English-speaking country in the Americas, though French is the country’s second official language and much of the population speaks both.